geut/xd/README.md

 xd is a tool that detects your local lint and formatter to run the operation using a eslint compatible API.

+Behind, it starts a daemon server so your next lint/format operations would run faster.

 xd support eslint compatible engines.

 We support the next engines: